Staff / Management

 Pros

-• A performance bonus structure will reward your high performers more.
+• A performance bonus structure rewards your high performers more

-• It can push employees to perform even better by upselling and selling more products.
+• It can push employees to perform better and encourage them to upsell more products and services

 Cons

-• You might find it tricky to work out, but you could ask your accountant to provide you with a spreadsheet that will calculate it for you.
+• This structure can be tricky to work out, but you could ask your accountant to provide you with a spreadsheet that will calculate it for you.

-• Some employees might try to sell services or products your clients don’t need, purely to get more commission.
+• Some employees might try to sell services or products that your clients don’t need, purely to get more commission.
+This could drive clients away.

-• You must give employees an average of their commission in their holiday pay for their statutory four weeks (so you don’t need to include it in the rest of their holiday entitlement).
-This means you can’t just pay the basic wage when they’re on holiday but have to take an average.
+• You must give employees an average of their commission in their holiday pay based on the last 52 weeks (or however long they have worked for you if less).
+This means you can’t just pay the basic wage when they’re on holiday- you must pay their average.

-In my opinion: You have to know your numbers to make sure you get a model that’s right for you.
+In my opinion: You must know your numbers to make sure you get a model that’s right for you.
 How much does your salon cost to run?
-By how much are you looking to improve sales and profit?
-It can be really easy to end up with the opposite effect of what you want to achieve if you don’t think it through properly.
+How much are you looking to improve sales and profit?
+It’s easy to end up with the opposite effect of what you want to achieve if you don’t think it through properly.
+Nobody wants staff taking less time but doing shoddy work to fit in more clients!

 Salon Pay Structures: Final Thoughts